Shoulder Labral Tear

 - Aching pain deep in the shoulder joint

 - Popping or cracking sound in the shoulder

 - Pain while participating in sports, especially those involving overhead motions

 Do I need physical therapy for a labral tear?

 In many cases, a labrum tear in the shoulder can be treated using conservative therapies including physical therapy.
 At Exchange Physical Therapy Group, our team of physical therapists offers one-on-one care for patients suffering from labral tears, as well as many other shoulder injuries.
 Our approach utilizes the latest treatment modalities that are personalized to meet your specific needs and help you get back to your daily life.
 We believe that everyone deserves a chance at a pain-free life and with the proper intervention, we can make that a reality.

 If you are suffering from a labral tear in your shoulder, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.